Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   - The main difference from the prevoius experiments: aruco marker were shown during the whole experiment.
 So, now it cannot be used as a reference when tags were moved and when were stood.

   # 20 November, 2023

-  - Decide speed of moving, decide how many time we need to stay on the place
+  - Need to choose speed of moving, and how much time we need to stay on the place
   - Call Peter at saturday

   # 23 November, 2023